Contamination Means Overestimation? A Fine-Grained Empirical Study in Code Intelligence: Threats to Validity

 \section{Threats to Validity}

 \textbf{Limited contamination scale:} In this study, the proportion of contaminated data in experiments of both PLMs and LLMs is relatively small compared to their pre-training corpora, without further exploration of the larger scale of contamination.
-However, it is worth noting that in real-world scenarios, benchmark evaluation datasets, such as HumanEval \cite{chen2021evaluating} and ClassEval \cite{du2024evaluating}, typically constitute only a tiny fraction compared to the scale of the PLM/LLMs' pre-training corpora, which aligns with our experimental settings.
+However, it is worth noting that in real-world scenarios, benchmark evaluation datasets, such as HumanEval \cite{chen2021evaluating} and ClassEval-T \cite{xue2025classeval}, contain only 164 Python functions and 282 class-level code pairs, aligning with our experimental settings on data volumes.
 Therefore, our experimental results remain reasonably credible for code intelligence practice despite this potential limitation.

-\textbf{Perturbation quality:} when constructing uncontaminated datasets for LLMs, we manually perturb the contaminated data to be unseen to LLMs, leading to two threats concerning data quality, i.e., 1) whether the perturbed sample can be considered uncontaminated, 2) whether the perturbation affects the sample complexities.
-To achieve this, we adopt a relatively high perturbation rate of 14.19\%--48.58\% on average across various experiments (as shown in Table \ref{tab:data}), thereby making uncontaminated samples as different from the original versions as possible, thereby alleviating the former threat.
-Besides, two authors of this paper participate in the perturbation with a double-checking mechanism to ensure the consistency of token lengths and cyclomatic complexity before and after perturbation.
-Therefore, the threat of the latter is also minimised.
+\textbf{Perturbation quality:} When constructing uncontaminated datasets for LLMs, we manually perturb the contaminated data to be unseen to LLMs, leading to two threats concerning data quality: 1) whether the perturbed sample can be considered uncontaminated, and 2) whether the perturbation affects the sample complexities.
+Following most previous workarounds for avoiding data contamination \cite{rao2025codemorph, wang2023recode, sallou2024breaking}, we adopt a relatively high perturbation rate of 20.38\%--24.65\% on average across various experiments, shown in Table \ref{tab:data}, to craft LLM-unseen samples.
+Considering the massive scale of LLMs' pretraining corpora (> 1 trillion tokens), we admit the above procedure cannot absolutely ensure that all perturbed code is uncontaminated, but it makes approximately uncontaminated testing sets.
+Compared with the ideal uncontaminated testing sets that nearly cannot be reached, our constructed uncontaminated testing sets can obtain the same conclusion, just with differences in the degrees of significance.
+As for the second threat, two authors of this paper participate in the perturbation with a double-checking mechanism to ensure the consistency of token lengths and cyclomatic complexity before and after perturbation.
+According to the dataset statistics listed in Table \ref{tab:data}, this threat is also minimized.